Green-Software-Foundation/sci-guide/docs/E/APIBased.md

 # API Based

-### What is the dataset that can can be used for calculation of Energy through the API based technique?
+### What are some of the available APIs that can be used for calculation of energy ?

  The API-based technique is one of the simplest options to get energy consumption for the hardware resources running your application.
-We have providers like Climatiq - https://www.climatiq.io/docs which provides APIs to get co2e for the power consumption for computing (CPU), storage and memory.
+We have providers like Climatiq - https://www.climatiq.io/docs which provides APIs to get CO2e for the power consumption for computing (CPU), storage and memory.
  The API documentation is available at - https://www.climatiq.io/docs#cpu

- Following is a sample request and response to get energy consumption for a CPU with 1 hr utilization running in  uk_west region.
+ Following is a sample request and response to get energy consumption for a CPU with 1 hr utilization running in the uk_west region.

 # Request:
  curl --request POST \